oleevg/remoterunnerd/Readme.md

 Simple network service that provides remote and local execution of registered commands.

 ### Prerequisites
 * CMake build system (>= 3.3) is used to compile the project.
-Compiling tested with gcc4.9.2 on Debian 8 system.
+Compiling tested with gcc4.9.2 and gcc6.3.0.
 * Compiler support for C++11 standard is required.
 * boost (>= 1.64.0) is required to build the project.
 * [zlog library](https://github.com/HardySimpson/zlog) might be used to collect the services' messages and redirect it to an ordinary file, syslog service etc.